C. T. Conover

 C. Todd Conover (October 13, 1939 – December 9, 2018) was Comptroller of the Currency in the United States from 1981 to 1985 He was born in Bronxville, New York.

 Conover, a California banking and management consultant, was named Comptroller by President Ronald Reagan.
 He presided over the agency during a period of dramatic change in financial services as deregulation increased competition and the services offered by banks.

-Under Conover guidance, national banks began to offer discount brokerage services and investment advice and underwrite certain kinds of insurance.
+Under Conover's guidance, national banks began to offer discount brokerage services and investment advice and underwrite certain kinds of insurance.
 He reduced the number of regional offices to six, increasing their staffs and authority.
-After Conover resignation, he returned to his bank consulting practice.
+After Conover's resignation in 1985, he returned to his bank consulting practice.

 He died in Meadow Vista, California on December 9, 2018.